 Denbury is focused on revitalizing America's mature oil fields with carbon dioxide enhanced oil recovery ("CO2 EOR"), bringing new life and energy from these fields to provide oil for our nation for decades to come.
-CO2 EOR provides an economic and technically feasible method of utilizing CO2 provided by industrial facilities, that also results in associated underground storage, reducing our nation's dependence on foreign oil and making our nation more energy secure.
+CO2 EOR provides an economic and technically feasible method of utilizing CO2 provided by industrial facilities, that also results in associated underground storage incidental to hydrocarbon recovery, reducing our nation's dependence on foreign oil and making our nation more energy secure.

-OUR CO2 STORY
+OUR CO, STORY